galithakshur/Quatt/README.md

 Install the required packages by running `npm install`.

 ## How to Run

-After installing dependencies, execute `npm run test` to run the tests.
+Update the user emails in the code before running to ensure email doesn't already exsist in the DB (lines 13 and 84) After installing dependencies, execute `npm run test` to run the tests.

 ## API